jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### Vault Integration With Packer

 For our convenience, Packer has direct integration with Vault.
-Once Vault is installed an setup on your [local system](https://www.vaultproject.io/docs/install/index.html "Install Vault") for instance
+Once Vault is installed an setup on your [local system](https://www.vaultproject.io/docs/install/index.html "Install Vault") for instance by running the Vault agent you can simply read your secrets in the Packer Build Template, without the secret ever being seen by a person.
+There is more to say on this, but the reason we introduce it here is so that you can be exposed to safe practices from the beginning as well as deal with one of the major problems in IT, which is Secrets Management.

 ```json
 {